 A Closer Look at Reducing Unified Communications Costs

-As a business development executive, I spend a lot of time speaking with Cisco unified communications (UC) practice managers, solution architects and account managers at value-added resellers, integrators, and service providers across the country.
+The Akkadian Labs team spends a lot of time speaking with Cisco Unified Communications (UC) practice managers, solution architects and account managers at value-added resellers, integrators, and service providers across the country.
 We also engage with CTOs, IT managers, and network engineers from SMB to large enterprises.
-And what we’re seeing across the board with Cisco UC deployments is a desire to simplify unnecessarily complex tasks while boosting user and feature adoption rates.
+What we are seeing across the board with Cisco UC deployments is a desire to simplify unnecessarily complex tasks while boosting user and feature adoption rates.

 Akkadian Labs has identified one area of Cisco UC administration where companies may be able to reduce their total cost of ownership (TCO), and that is in the provisioning of users and devices.
 Provisioning – the process of setting up employee phones, voicemail and other devices, within the Cisco UC environment – requires expertise and time, both of which are costly.
 Reducing time spent on provisioning will undoubtedly reduce a company’s TCO.
 And given that the average expectancy of a new Cisco UC deployment is about 5-6 years, I would argue that any idea or business solution that cuts annual Cisco UC system operating costs over the expected term of deployment is worth listening to.